purgz/ComputingNEA/README.md

 The public folder contains frontend javascript and css which can be accessed by the client.

 Project is deployed on heroku.

+Start server by directing to the server directory, then running node app.js from the terminal, or if deployed the server is started with the command start: node server/app.js in package.json.